 Nebraska Housing Market Predictions

 The Nebraska real estate market has followed the same trajectory as the rest of the country.
-For the better part of a decade, in fact, real estate in Nebraska has exhibited many of the same characteristics as its national counterpart.
+Over the last 10 years, in fact, real estate in Nebraska has exhibited many of the same characteristics as its national counterpart.
 Price increases, confidence in the market, and several other indicators are in line with national trends, but what does that mean moving forward?
 What can Nebraska real estate investors, homeowners, and prospective buyers expect for the foreseeable future?

-Appreciation will continue for the foreseeable future: Inventory shortages and demand have helped homes in Nebraska appreciate 4.4% in as little as one year.
-That said, homes should continue to appreciate for at least the next year, to the tune of about 4.6%.
+Appreciation will continue for the foreseeable future: Inventory shortages and demand have helped homes in Nebraska appreciate 12.9% in as little as one year.
+That said, homes should continue to appreciate for at least the next year.
 Thanks, in large part, to government stimuli and historically low interest rates, more people in Nebraska want to buy today, before prices march even higher.
 The added demand will surely drive prices up for the foreseeable future.

 Grand Island will see an influx of buyers: Already one of the largest cities in Nebraska, Grand Island is also one of the most affordable.
 As a result, it’s safe to assume more people will look to Grand Island in an attempt to alleviate nearly a decade’s worth of appreciation.
 You’ll have to remember, while home prices across the state are low compared to the national average, they are still higher than they have been in more than 10 years.
 People will likely look to move to Grand Island instead of staying in higher-priced cities like Omaha and Lincoln.